 To this end, the researchers examined the data available on almost 2,000 people with schizophrenia, comparing them with data on more than 2,300 healthy controls.

 Researchers looked at the brain’s white matter, which can be found in the subcortical areas of the brain.
 White matter contains nerve fibers, which it protects by keeping them in a myelin sheath.

 White matter is also responsible for improving the communication between neurons, making it speedier and more efficient.

 The data for the new study were collected from 29 existing studies conducted by the Enhancing Neuro Imaging Genetics through Meta Analysis (

 ENIGMA is led by Paul Thompson, of the Imaging Genetics Center at the Institute for Neuroimaging and Informatics in the Keck School of Medicine, which is part of the University of Southern California (USC), Los Angeles.

 Neda Jahanshad, who is an assistant professor of neurology at the Imaging Genetics Center within the USC’s Neuroimaging and Informatics Institute, co-led the study together with Sinead Kelly, who is a researcher at the USC’s Neuroimaging and Informatics Institute in the Keck School of Medicine.

-Kelly is also the first author of the paper, which was published in the journal Molecular Psychiatry.
+Kelly is also the first author of the

 Kelly and her colleagues used data obtained using diffusion tensor imaging, which is a type of magnetic resonance neuroimaging that enables researchers to estimate the location and orientation of the brain’s white matter fibers.